slowernews/wisdom-tldr/README.md

 A manager shouldn't add his two cents, specially on subjective stuff, unless he's certain the delivered work is not good enough.
 The outcome doesn't have to be exactly as you expected it to be.

-If feedback is needed:

-- give a reason.
+By the other hand, if feedback is needed, give a reason.

 > *'Try «can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked.'*

-> *'«Because» is a great motivator'*
+> *'«Because» is a great motivator.'*

-- ask instead of telling:
+And ask instead of telling.

 > *'«Why did you decide to do X in that order?».
 This creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen.'*